 6. Tan Safety

-It’s 2020, make the healthy switch.
+Hat + Sunglasses are a MUST!
 Although we all know a good tan makes us happier and feel 5 lbs lighter (or maybe that’s just me!) we live in an era with plenty of research to support the dangers of overexposure to the sun.
-No more sunbathing (guily!) or tanning beds (also, guilty!)
+No more sunbathing (guilty!) or tanning beds (also, guilty!)
 We’re talking wrinkles, brown spots, and even skin cancer – it’s not worth it!
 It is also a myth that having a “base tan” will protect you from a sunburn.
 A base tan does not provide nearly enough protection for your skin, even on the cloudiest day.

 In all honesty, a tan signifies the skin’s response to being damaged by the sun.
 Sit poolside and read your book, just make sure you shade under your hat & umbrella.
 Make the switch to self-tanners or professional spray tans to achieve that skin-baring summer glow.